 scope.domElement

-context containing an up-to-date rendering of your text.
+The DOM element for the given scope.
+This will return a HiDPI canvas with a 2d context containing an up-to-date rendering of your text.
 You should place this element where you want the text for the scope to appear on the page.
-You may access the element directly through this property, or append it to another DOM element using the convenience method, scope.appendTo(domElement)
+You may access the element directly through this property, or append it to another DOM element using the convenience method, scope.appendTo(domElement).

 context